pickledish/eventrist/README.md

 ## Samples

-Here's what it looks like so far (dummy data):
+Here's what it looks like so far (dummy data), please don't judge it's very early stages:

 ![a line chart](line.png)